 Many hospitals have invested in healing gardens, music therapy, sources of natural light, pet therapy programs, and other elements that create more soothing surroundings for patients and families.
 Your role as a nurse is at the heart of patient-centered care, where compassion and clinical excellence intersect.

 A core tenet of patient-centered care is treating the patient and their family members (and/or designated friends) as partners in care delivery.
 This means sharing clinical knowledge and findings in a way that is conducive to understanding and decision-making.

 Family involvement is particularly important when a patient is in great pain or fearful of their circumstance, as well as when they are being discharged or moved to another facility.
 Patient safety is the most critical component of quality care and must be paramount in all decisions regarding treatment planning and delivery.
 Your clinical knowledge and patient care experience are vital in ensuring accurate understanding and action.

 Collaboration and Teamwork

-Hospitals that truly embrace patient-centered care encourage all of their employees to always keep the patient first in mind, even if the employee is not in a direct care role.
-The premise is that if employees understand the importance of their role in the overall delivery of quality care – be it housekeeping, security, billing or food service – they will perform at a higher standard.
-Hospitals that are successful in creating this sort of team-driven, patient-first workplace tend to achieve higher quality and satisfaction rate in national surveys and other measures.
+Hospitals that truly embrace patient-centered care encourage employees to always keep the patient in mind first, even if the employee is not in a direct care role.
+The premise is that if employees understand the importance of their role in the overall delivery of quality care — be it housekeeping, security, billing, or food service — they will perform at a higher standard.
+Hospitals that are successful in creating this sort of team-driven, patient-first workplace tend to achieve a higher quality and satisfaction rate in national surveys and other measures.